Most of the improvements we make to our plants are for their benefit. One such improvement is the subject of this post.

 If we are talking about pine straw, the layer of mulch should be at least 2 inches.
 The optimum thickness of the layer is 3-4 inches.

 The best time to mulch is in spring.
-After winter, the mulch loses its properties and it is time to replace it.
-If you use pine bark, check it for quality and if it still holds structure, you may not need to change it.
+If you use pine bark, check it for quality.
+If it still has structure, you may not need to change it.
 Pine bark can last two or more years.

 The second suitable period for mulching is autumn.
-Over the summer, some of the mulch may decompose and the mulch must be renewed to make it more comfortable for the plant to overwinter.
+Over the summer, some of the mulch may decompose, and it must be renewed to make it more comfortable for the plant to overwinter.

 Bad mulch

-There are materials that are poorly suited for mulching Coral Bells.
-But nevertheless, they are widely available on the market.
+Some materials are poorly suited for mulching Coral Bells.
+Nevertheless, they are widely available on the market.

-First of all, it concerns cedar mulch.
+First, it concerns cedar mulch.
 It is shredded fresh wood.
-Its disadvantage is that it will absorb nitrogen from the soil and can bring aggressive substances back.
-The plant may suffer as a result.
+Its disadvantage is that it absorbs nitrogen from the soil and can bring aggressive substances back, causing the plant to suffer.

-The second unsuitable mulch is black mulch.
-This material is wood waste colored black.
-Very often such mulch is covered with mold and is absolutely useless for plants.
+The second unsuitable material is black mulch, which is wood waste colored black.
+Such mulch is often covered with mold and is absolutely useless for plants.

-And the worst mulch is shredded car tires.
-Never use it for mulching heucheras, because you can cause serious damage to them.
-In addition, the smell of rubber in your garden will spoil all the enjoyment of plants.
+The worst mulch is shredded car tires.
+Never use it for mulching heucheras because it can cause serious damage to them.
+In addition, the smell of rubber in your garden will spoil the enjoyment of plants.

 Will Coral Bells grow through mulch?

-Coral Bells can grow through mulch if it is no more than 4 inches thick.
-But pouring mulch over the stem or crown is not a good practice because it will create high moisture around them.
-As a result, the plant may begin to rot.
+Coral Bells can grow through mulch if the layer is less than 4 inches thick.
+However, pouring mulch over the stem or crown is not a good practice because it will create high moisture around the plant, which can cause stem rot.

 Always mulch a short distance from the stem (1 inch).
 This will keep the stem dry and healthy.